CSCfi/csc-user-guide/docs/data/Allas/migration_tutorial.md

 done
 ```

-I can now leave the session running in the background by pressing: `Ctrl-a d`.
+I can now leave the session running in the background by pressing `Ctrl-a d`.

-Now, I can logout from Datamagler, but the screen session remains active in the Datamangler node I use (in this case _datamangler03_ ).
+Now, I can log out of Datamagler, but the screen session remains active in the Datamangler node I use (in this case, _datamangler03_).

-To connect to this session, I first connect to the Datamangler node where the screen session is running.
-For example:
+To connect to this session, I first connect to the Datamangler node where the screen session is running:
 ```text
 ssh csc-username@datamangler03.csc.fi
 ```
-Then,  I reattach the screen session with command:
+Then, I reattach the screen session:
 ```
 screen -r
 ```